Casco Bay: Ecology

 The shoreline of Freeport and Googins Island in Casco Bay.

-Scientists have defined a distinct Casco Bay Coast Biophysical Region as part of the larger Northeastern Mixed Forest Province.
-The 2015 Maine Forest Inventory & Analysis determined that the Casco Bay Coast Biophysical Region was 73 percent forested, with red maple the most widespread tree species in the region, followed by eastern white pine, eastern hemlock, northern red oak, red spruce and paper birch.
+Scientists have defined a distinct Casco Bay Coast Biophysical Region as part of the larger Northeastern Mixed Forest Province, with common tree species including red maple, eastern white pine, northern red oak and gray birch.

+More than 800 marine species have been identified in Casco Bay.

 Water temperatures in Casco Bay rose by 3 degrees Fahrenheit over a three-decade period through 2022, with some scientists linking the change to shifting mixes of organisms and wildlife in the bay.

 In a 2019 study of invasive species threatening Casco Bay eelgrass and kelp beds that other organisms and wildlife depend on, researchers found abundant evidence of the presence of several types of tunicates, bryozoa, Japanese skeleton shrimp and European green crabs.
+As of 2022, Casco Bay's eelgrass beds were at 28% of their coverage area two decades earlier.

 Casco Bay has an estimated 16,655 acres of intertidal habitats to include mudflats, marshes, beaches and rock formations according to the National Wetlands Inventory, supporting a range of biota and wildlife.

-In a Gulf of Maine Research Institute analysis of predominant sea creatures caught in seine and jigging surveys in 2024, the most common species were alewife, Atlantic herring, Atlantic mackerel, Atlantic pollock, Atlantic silverside, Atlantic tomcod, bluefish, cod, cunner, European green crabs, mummichog, grubby sculpin, longhorn sculpin, northern pipefish, shorthorn sculpin and winter flounder.
+In a Gulf of Maine Research Institute analysis of predominant sea creatures caught in seine and jigging surveys in 2025, the most common species were alewife, American sand lance, Atlantic silverside, bluefish, green crabs, mummichog, grubby sculpin, permit and winter flounder.
+Catches of Atlantic herring, Atlantic silverside and green crabs hit the lowest on record.

-Other species of fish found in Casco Bay include bluefin tuna, menhaden, sharks, smelt, and striped bass.
+Other species of fish found in Casco Bay include Atlantic mackerel, bluefin tuna, Atlantic pollock, Atlantic tomcod, cod, cunner, menhaden, northern pipefish, sharks, smelt, and striped bass.
 Shellfish include lobsters, Asian shore crabs, mussels, clams, oysters, scallops and periwinkles.

 Harbor seal populations have been observed to number between 400 and 500 seals in Casco Bay.
 There have been a number of whale sightings in Casco Bay over the years, including the beluga whale, the North Atlantic right whale and the humpback whale.

-The number of water birds in Casco Bay varies by season and migratory cycles, with studies having shown anywhere from less than 5,000 to 32,000 or more across as many as 150 species, and significant nesting areas on 17 islands.
+The number of water birds in Casco Bay varies by season and migratory cycles, with studies having shown anywhere from less than 5,000 to 32,000 or more across as many as 150 species.
 Surveys of seabird populations in 1979 and 1980 identified nearly 5,400 nesting pairs of herring gulls across 56 colonies; close to 4,000 pairs of double-crested cormorants in 15 colonies; almost 3,000 pairs of eider ducks in 45 colonies; more than 2,100 pairs of great black-backed gulls in 37 colonies; and about 560 nesting pairs of common terns in nine colonies.
 Smaller numbers of horned grebes, common loons, ring-billed gulls, Bonaparte's gulls and laughing gulls have been observed.